stsievert/swix/docs/full_docs.rst

     every row should have the same number of elements.

     I tested it with ``nan`` and ``inf`` and in both cases it parsed those as ``0``.

+.. function:: read_csv(filename:String, prefix:String="/Users/scott/Developer/swix/") -> matrix

+    Read a csv.
+Meant only for testing on MacOSX and needs an absolute path.
+    Unoptimized; I assume you're not using this in production code.

+    Oh, and this was tested in Python.
+It needs an `exact` CSV format.
+It will take values like ``3.0`` or ``3.0000000E+00`` but needs to have a comma after `every` value and newline characters between lines.
+It was tested with  NumPy's ``np.savetxt("y_test.csv", y_test, delimiter=","``.

+.. function:: write_csv(x:matrix, #filename:String, prefix:String="/Users/scott/Developer/swix/")

+    Again, similar to read_csv

 Indexing
 ----------